Frequently Asked Questions

 Where can I see work by Al Held?

 Paintings and other works by Al Held currently on view in museums and galleries in the United States and abroad are listed on our exhibitions page.
-Additional works can be seen at Cheim & Read, New York, and White Cube, London, which represent the Al Held Foundation.
+Additional works can be seen at White Cube, which represents the Al Held Foundation.